Sutyagin House

-In 2008, it was condemned by the city as a fire hazard, and the courts ordered it to be fully demolished by February 1, 2009.
+In 2008, it was condemned by local authorities as a fire hazard, and the courts ordered it to be fully demolished by 1 February 2009.
 On December 26, 2008, the tower was pulled down, and the remainder was dismantled manually over the course of the next several months.
-The remaining four-story structure burned to the ground on May 6, 2012.
+The remaining four-story structure burned to the ground on 6 May 2012.